michaelwfry/MosMedData-Chest-CT-Scans-with-COVID-19-Related-Findings/README.md

 ```

-* `README_EN.md` and `README_RU.md` contain general information about the dataset; they have been saved in `Markdown` format in English and Russian languages, respectively. `README_EN.pdf` and `README_RU.pdf` contain the same information but have been saved in `PDF` format for the ease of convenience.
+* `README.md` contain general information about the datase.
 * `LICENSE` file contains full description of Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported (CC BY-NC-ND 3.0) License
 * `dataset_registry.xlsx` is a spreadsheet with full list of studies included in the dataset as well as relative paths to a study file and to a binary mask, if present.
 * `studies` directory contains directories named as `CT-0`, `CT-1`, `CT-2`, `CT-3`, and `CT-4` (for more information see below).
 Each directory contains studies in `NIfTI` format, that have been saved in `Gzip` archive.
 Each study has a unique name like `study_BBBB.nii.gz`, where `BBBB` is a sequential number of the study in the whole dataset.